ELECTRONIC SIGNATURES, ELECTRONIC TRANSACTIONS AND ELECTRONIC RECORD MANAGEMENT FOR STATE FORMS - 1734

 - Record Management: An e-Record may serve as the official copy of a business-related document.
 All relevant records, including e-Records, shall be maintained in a reliable recordkeeping system.
 Business conducted by electronic means shall be fully documented to meet recordkeeping requirements.
 Records shall be retained or disposed of in accordance with the approved records retention schedules stated in California State Records and Information Management (CalRIM) as supported by the State Contracting Manual (SCM) and the State Administrative Manual (SAM) 1600 et seq.

-Only the following types of e-Signatures (further defined below) can be used on forms by state agencies.
+Only the following types of e-Signatures (further defined in SAM 1710) can be used on forms by state agencies.

 - Name Typed or Stamped